 The historic County and City Hall, where Erie County’s court offices and records are today, was Buffalo’s original City Hall.
 The building was built on the grounds of Buffalo’s first cemetery, where there was once a mass grave to those who died in the War of 1812.
 The block-wide granite building was constructed by Rochester architect Andrew Jackson Warner in 1875 in the Romanesque Revival tradition and features a clock tower with four statues atop, all supposedly modeled after the Mayor Philip Becker’s wife.
 The building is also noted as being the site of where anarchist Leon Czolgosz was tried and convicted for the assassination of President William McKinley.

 Follow along with our GPS for more info:

 Sounds fun – how does it work?

 To access the Architecture Loop, all you need to do is sign up your email to download the program.
-While the program is free, tips are appreciated.
 In addition, riders are encouraged to share their experiences using the hashtag #biketherebuffalo.

 This post was originally published in 2020 and has been updated.